The Born Loser: Secondary characters

 Rancid W. "Rank" Veeblefester is Brutus's boss, a rich tycoon.
-A very cranky, unpleasant man, he works in an office surrounded by money bags and doesn't seem to do any real work.
+A very cranky, unpleasant man, he works in an office surrounded by money bags and does not seem to do any real work.
 He always scolds Brutus for being incompetent and seems to enjoy tormenting him.
 He loves to give a seemingly nice remark to Brutus to get his hopes up, and then turn it around as an insult (one example being that the only empty cubicle in the entire office belongs to Brutus).
 It's often a wonder how Brutus, who dubs him "Chief", manages to escape being fired by him; this implies that Veeblefester is satisfied with Brutus' work and simply enjoys terrorizing him.
 Even in their home lives, nothing changes (such as when Brutus wants to borrow the lawnmower and Veeblefester tells him not to take it out of the yard).
 His wife's name is "Lividea", a play on the word "livid"; presumably she is as unpleasant as her husband.
 The character's name is a variation on veeblefetzer, a word popularized in the 1950s by Harvey Kurtzman in early issues of Mad.

 Ramona Gargle is Gladys's mother.
 A stereotypical mother-in-law, she often visits to pepper Brutus with insults and emotional anguish and criticizes Brutus over his weight.
 However, Brutus does occasionally gets his own jibes back at "Mother Gargle".

 "Hurricane" Hattie O'Hara is the mischievous girl next door.
 She delights in menacing pretty much any adult she encounters, namely Brutus and her teacher.

+Uncle Ted, Brutus' uncle, and thus Wilberforce's great-uncle.